-PRE-JOIN ROUTE: for those aspiring to be police officers or wish to work in a similar role (for example: IOPC; NCA; Border Force; etc., which necessitates the same skills, knowledge and abilities).
+THE PRE-JOIN ROUTE: for those aspiring to be police officers or wish to work in a similar role.
+For example:

 If you wish to enter the police service via this route, you should achieve a pre-join degree before you apply to join the police service.